petrohi/k155la3/content/posts/2020/allbot_rust_part1.md

 Finally, we start the blinking loop with a 1-second sleep delay.

 That is it for part 1!
-In the next part, we will write Rust to control a servo motor with PWM (Pulse Width Modulation) peripheral by accessing hardware at the PAC level.
+In the next part, we will write Rust to control a servo motor with Pulse-Width Modulation peripheral by accessing hardware at the PAC level.